tonethar/IGME-330-Master/notes/study-guide-1.md

 ### I-C. Resources
 - The canvas API is focused on drawing, and is fairly lightweight.
 The full specification is here: http://www.w3.org/TR/2dcontext/
 - Another great online reference is here: https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/HTML-canvas-guide/Introduction/Introduction.html
-- Note the list of resources at the end of this page.
+- Also note the list of resources at the end of the MDN page.